2025 Property Taxes in California: What You Should Know

 Prop.
 60 and Prop.
 90, passed in 1986 and 1988 respectively, allowed a person over the age of 55 to sell their principal home and transfer its base-year value to a replacement dwelling of equal or lesser value within two years after the sale.
 These are important rules to understand for people who are thinking about downsizing their homes later in life.

 Prop.
 58 expired in 2021, however, and is now replaced by Prop.
 19, which changes the property tax treatment of an inherited home.
-Today, kids who are gifted a house, or who inherit a house, must live in the property to benefit from property tax exclusions, and those tax benefits are now capped.
+Today, children who are gifted a house, or who inherit a house, must live in the property to benefit from property tax exclusions, and those tax benefits are now capped.
 Heirs will be able to pay property taxes on the current assessed value and exclude up to another $1 million in assessed value.
 Any currently assessed value above that amount would be taxable.

 Additionally, any property transferred to heirs that is not classified as a primary residence will be assessed based on current fair market value.